Select your geography

 Median fee savings

-Source: Separate account fee schedule is eVestment alliance as of 31 December 2023.
-ETF fee schedule is Morningstar as of 29 February 2024.
+Source: Separate account fee schedule is eVestment alliance as of 12 February 2025.
+ETF fee schedule is Morningstar as of 31 January 2025.
 US Large Cap Core Equity savings are the difference between the Morningstar US Large Cap Blend ETF Category Prospectus Net Expense Ratio and the eVestment US Large Cap Core Fee for $100mm Separately Managed Account; US High Yield Fixed Income savings are the difference between the Morningstar US High Yield ETF Category Prospectus Net Expense Ratio and the eVestment US Large Cap Core Fee for $100mm Separately Managed Account.

 Tapping the benefit of inefficiently priced risk

-Unlike large cap US equities, high yield issuers are typically private, and if they have equity that is publicly traded, it is generally small to midsized in terms of market capitalization.
+Unlike large cap US equities, high yield issuers are either private, and if they do have equity that is publicly traded, it is usually small to midsized in terms of market capitalization.
 As a result, we believe credit risk is often mispriced – and that in-depth analysis of all industries and issuers can yield a portfolio that may outpace the broader high yield market.
 Our goal is thus to uncover alpha opportunities and pricing inefficiencies across an issuer’s capital structure.
 We favor a nimble and dynamic approach that can transition as the credit cycle and macro environments shift.

 After-fee performance: the true test

 At the end of the day, the most important consideration is performance.
 Would an investor be better off selecting a passively managed ETF or an actively managed strategy, after fees, in terms of total returns and risk-adjusted returns?
-For this comparison, we looked at the trailing total returns and Sharpe ratios (net of fees) for the universe of ETFs in the Morningstar US High Yield Bond ETF Category and compared those results relative to the eVestment US High Yield Bond universe at each quartile as well as the top and bottom fifth and 95th percentiles.
+For this comparison, we looked at the trailing total returns and Sharpe ratios (net of fees) for the universe of ETFs in the Morningstar US High Yield Bond ETF Category and compared those results to the eVestment US High Yield Bond universe at each quartile, as well as the top and bottom fifth and 95th percentiles.
 We calculated ETF returns using the market convention return (not the NAV return), as we viewed this as representative of what an investor would receive if they were to sell their ETF shares in the secondary market.
-Over trailing one-, three-, five-, and 10-year periods, the eVestment universe outperformed at nearly all breakpoints, with rare exceptions, in terms of both total returns and Sharpe ratios.

 Active High Yield Managers Outperformed ETFs in Nearly All Periods